jimmyartis/TradeSpot/syntax.md

-Below you can find a sample Syntax for the OCC Indicator:
+Below you can find a sample Syntax for the Open-Close-Cross (OCC) Indicator:

 **LONG**
 ```c=order t=open